 The new project's icon will appear on the left side of the window.
 By clicking on the icon, you will see the project's settings on the right.
 The default connection type is a local serial port.
-For the purpose of this tutorial, we will use the "Simulated" option, with no device connected.
+Other available options are "Remote Ethernet Gateway" and "CatNet".
+For the purpose of this tutorial, we will use the "Local Comm Port" option, assuming that your devise is connected to the local port of your computer.